Kandil2001/Lid-Cavity-Evolution/README.md

 - Adding validation cases
 - Reporting issues or suggesting enhancements
 Feel free to open an issue or submit a pull request!

+## Code of Conduct

+Please note that this project follows a [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

+## Security

+If you discover a vulnerability, please see our [SECURITY.md](SECURITY.md) for instructions on reporting it.

+## Support & Discussion

+- For bug reports or feature requests, please use our [issue tracker](https://github.com/Kandil2001/Lid-Cavity-Evolution/issues).
+- For general questions, open an issue or reach out via [email](mailto:kandil.ahmed.amr@gmail.com).

 ## License